Pentagon to adopt Palantir AI as core US military system: Memo

 PALANTIR RISES FURTHER AT THE PENTAGON

-Feinberg’s order is a significant win for Palantir, which has landed a growing stream of contracts with the U.S. government, including a deal announced last summer with the U.S. Army worth up to $10 billion.
-Those awards have helped double the company’s stock price in the past year, lifting its market value to nearly $360 billion.
+Feinberg’s order is a significant win for Palantir, which has landed a growing stream of contracts with the US government, including a deal announced last summer with the US Army worth up to US$10 billion.
+Those awards have helped double the company’s stock price in the past year, lifting its market value to nearly US$360 billion.

 During a presentation at a Palantir event earlier this month, Pentagon official Cameron Stanley, who leads its AI office, demonstrated how the company’s Maven platform could be used for weapons targeting in the Middle East, and he showed heat map screenshots from the Maven platform.